tienkhoa16/ip/docs/README.md

          ____________________________________________________________
          Got it.
 I've added this task:
          [T][X] CS2113 Team Meeting
-         Now you have 1 tasks in the list.
+         Now you have 1 task in the list.
          ____________________________________________________________
     ```